 Many patients in this situation will try to detoxify to end their dependencies, but unfortunately, too many detox clinics don’t offer proper care.
 They use methadone to wean the patient off of their prescription drugs, but then leave the patient dependent on methadone, necessitating methadone addiction treatment.
 While methadone has a lesser impact on the patient than the original drug did, it is still a dependency–and the patient is still paying for the daily dose.

-Any individual who has become addicted to methadone should not consider going through the withdrawal process without consulting a physician who is licensed and experienced in methadone addiction treatment.
+Any individual who has become addicted to methadone should not consider going through the withdrawal process without consulting a physician who is licensed and experienced in methadone treatment.

 Substance abusers who have been using opiates for long periods of time and have then stopped using their original drug of choice and switched over to methadone maintenance may decide at some point that they no longer wish to continue methadone use.
-Initial use of methadone requires the client to attend the clinic every day for at least thirty days.
+Initial use requires the client to attend the clinic every day for at least thirty days.
 He or she must drink their dose in front of the dispensing nurse and, in a number of clinics, speak to the nurse afterward to prove that the dose has been swallowed.
 The reason for this is that some clients have been known to leave the clinic, spit the dose into a cup and sell it for a profit.
 If their first urine test at the end of the first month is clean, they may then be “promoted” to a higher level of trust, have earned the ability for a take-home dose and are not required to attend the clinic on a daily basis.
 Depending upon the rules and regulations of the state in which the methadone clinic is located, clean urines are rewarded in decreased attendance at the clinic and more bottles of methadone to drink at home.